Panfu: History

 The number of users eventually grew to over 15 million, and the game was translated into 12 different languages.
 In April 2012, Young Internet was renamed to Goodbeans and shifted their focus to mobile gaming.
 With the new focus on mobile-only, their focus slowly drifted away from Panfu.
 The last team-members were laid off in December 2014, and in February 2015 there were only two employees left.
 In January 2015 Goodbeans filed for bankruptcy, after Panfu had not been updated since December 2014.
-Instead of shutting Panfu down completely, the creators decided to let the game remain open until the domain expired, and thus never properly announced that they were closing.
+Instead of shutting Panfu down completely, the team decided to let the game remain open until the domain expired, and thus never properly announced that they were closing.
 Panfu finally closed in November 2016.

 Security in Panfu

 According to the creators, security was the biggest priority in Panfu.
 The chat was closed from 3 AM to 8 AM on weekdays, and from 8 PM to 11 AM on weekends.
 A word filter prevented verbal attacks and warned players when they didn't follow the rules.
 The chat was also under strict observation by moderators, who acted as safeguarders for players on the site.
 Parents could also opt-in to allow their child to only see the high security-chat.
-It allowed the child to select chats from a menu of premade greetings, questions, phrases, feelings, and options for action.
+It allowed the child to select chat messages from a menu of premade greetings, questions, phrases, feelings, and options for action.

 In July 2009, the first Panda sheriffs were introduced to help the moderators keep Panfu safe.
 They could mute other players for 30 minutes or freeze them, so they could not do anything for a minute.
 This worked only a few times, after which the sheriffs had to bring another sheriff or a moderator to help.
 Players could tell which pandas were sheriffs by the star-badge they had on their profiles.